 This networking will provide the basis for ongoing success you need to become "connected" and remain "connected", so that you see and adapt to changes as your career moves forward.

-    Note that each module in the Associate Diploma in Wildlife Management is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 2 in Wildlife Management is a short course in its own right, and may be studied separately.

 CASE STUDY – Bird requirements and uses of habitat

 What Birds Need